Features of CP

 Because cerebral palsy is a diagnosis of movement and posture, people who have cerebral palsy will have one or more of the following movement disorders.

-Spasticity – is hypertonia that is defined as velocity-dependent resistance to movement, which means the faster a joint, such as an elbow, is straightened, the tighter, or more spastic, the muscle feels.
-Spasticity may change with posture, position or effort.
+Spasticity – may change with posture, position or effort.
 It may be mild and only appear during strenuous activity or it may be present all the time.
 Moderate or severe spasticity may hinder movement and function and can make muscles and joints tight, leading to contractures.

-Rigidity – is resistance to movement regardless of the speed or direction of the passive movement.
+Rigidity – is not seen in cases of cerebral palsy caused by prematurity; however it is a common feature in cerebral palsy caused by anoxia, such as in near drowning.
 Muscles that have rigidity feel heavy and like “a lead pipe” when they are moved passively.
-Rigidity is typically not seen in cases of cerebral palsy caused by prematurity; however it is a common feature in cerebral palsy caused by anoxia, such as in near drowning.

 Hypotonia – is lower than normal tone, creating muscles that are “floppy”.
 Hypotonia may be seen in young infants with some forms of cerebral palsy, with spasticity or hypertonia manifesting as the child develops.

-Dystonia – is involuntary, sustained, or intermittent muscle contractions that cause twisting and repetitive movements, abnormal postures or both.1 Muscle tone typically fluctuates, varying from normal or hypotonia to extreme hypertonia.
-Dystonic movements can be precipitated or worsened by attempts to move and can vary according to emotional state.2 Dystonia can occur in the eyes, mouth neck, trunk arms or legs.
+Dystonia – is involuntary, sustained, or intermittent muscle contractions that cause twisting and repetitive movements, abnormal postures or both.
+Dystonia can occur in the eyes, mouth neck, trunk arms or legs.

 Athetosis – is slow, involuntary writhing movement of face and extremities.
 It often occurs with chorea, and is called choreo-athetosis.